 Recognizing Phishing and Smishing

-Phishing and SMS phishing, or smishing, are false emails and SMS (Short Message Service) text messages used by fraudsters to try and fool you into providing personal information such as user IDs, passwords, Social Security Numbers and account numbers in order to gain access to your email, online banking and bank accounts.
+Phishing and SMS phishing, or smishing, are false emails and SMS (Short Message Service) text messages used by fraudsters to try to fool you into providing personal information such as user IDs, passwords, Social Security Numbers and account numbers in order to gain access to your email, online banking and bank accounts.

 Phishing emails and text messages may appear to be from companies you know and trust, but will try to create a sense of urgency by saying that your information has been compromised or that your account has been locked or otherwise affected, and tricking you into clicking a link or opening an attachment within the message.
 Their goal may be to have you download malware to your device or direct you to a fake web page to collect your personal information.